opensearch-project/project-website/_authors/zhichaog.markdown

 github: zhichao-aws
 ---

-**Zhichao Geng** is a machine learning engineer working on the OpenSearch Project.
+**Zhichao Geng** is a machine learning engineer with the OpenSearch Project.
 His interests include improving search relevance using machine learning.